RallyTechServices/user-utilities/bulk-user-update-app/README.md

 If a user is a Project Administrator, they will only be able to see other users' permissions for the projects that they are administrators of.

 Permissions can only be updated for users who are not Workspace or Subscription administrators.
 The bulk options will not be available if users who are Workspace or Subscription administrators are selected.
 To prevent this, filter on only users who are Workspace Users (not Administrators).

+Filters that use "=" are case sensitive.
+If you want to do a non-case sensitive search on a text field, use the "contains" operator instead.

 ##Updates: